Paroxysmisch/genome-assembly/dissertation/main.typ

 // Regarding global graph structure, exploring long-range dependency modelling in overlap graphs may be more important that initially thought.
 For example, by propagating substructure information from one bubble end-point to the other, the ambiguity regarding correct path selection in the bubble could be resolved.
 Additionally, such long-range information may make substructure detection easier.

-One of the key features of @gat is the implicit ability of the model to assign different importances to nodes of the same neighborhood @gat-paper.
+One of @gat's key features is the implicit ability to assign different importances to nodes of the same neighborhood @gat-paper.
 We initially hypothesized that different types of graph artifacts would correspond to distinct substructures, requiring the model to selectively focus on different subsets of nodes and edges, playing to the strengths of the @gat architecture.
 Surprisingly, we empirically find this assumption to either be entirely false, or the weak expressive power of the networks preventing the model from identifying relevant features in the first place.

 Furthermore, we find evidence that the @gat\-based architectures are over-fitting their training data.
-The baseline @symgatedgcn architecture convincingly outperforms the alternatives on the chromosome 9 test set (@tab:similar_test_performance shows significantly higher inverse precision, recall, and F1 score).
+The baseline @symgatedgcn convincingly outperforms the alternatives on the chromosome 9 test set (@tab:similar_test_performance shows significantly higher inverse precision, recall, and F1 score).
 This test set is significantly larger than the training overlap graph ($~3 #h(0em) times$ the size) (@fig:dataset_summary), and thus contains additional diversity in graph artifacts that can reveal over-fitting behavior.
 The increased model capacity brought by the attention mechanism, in comparison to convolution, makes the model vulnerable to over-fitting.
 We believe that @gatedge's and @symgatedge's observed loss in performance on the test set is due to over-fitting as all three architectures have comparable performance on the smaller, and less diverse, training and validation datasets (@fig:similar_validation_performance).

 Besides the previously discussed issues, another peculiarity we observe is that @gatedge and @symgatedge exhibit almost identical performance on both the validation (@fig:similar_validation_performance) and test (@tab:similar_test_performance) sets, when we expect @symgatedge to perform significantly better.
 The symmetry mechanism incorporates message passing in both the forward and reverse direction of the edges, in a manner that permits the model to distinguish the directionality of the information flow (which would not be possible via message passing on undirected edges).
 This symmetry mechanism, originally from the @dirgnn framework @dir-gnn-paper, provably makes the network equivalent in power to the _directed_ @wl test---strictly more expressive than standard @mpnn:pl.